abstra-app/abstra-cli/README.md

 _Currently only available for forms, hooks and jobs_

 ```sh
 abstra update [IDENTIFIER OR PATH] [...OPTIONS]
 ```

-The current options for each resource are:
+The options for each resource are:

 #### `forms`